In traditional pitch-class set theory, concepts like normal order and

 Integer, essentially a limit to how far the function should search before giving up.
 Although every real color should have a rational representation in some mod k universe, for some colors that k must be very high.
 Increasing nmax makes the function run longer but might be necessary if small chromatic universes don't produce a result.
 Defaults to

 Boolean.
-Should the scale be converted to 12edo?
+Should the scale be converted to the input edo?
 Defaults to

 Value

-A numeric vector representing a scale for primary_hue()
+A numeric vector representing a scale for primary_hue(); a

 Examples